savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 ## Installation

-Since Ecewo doesn't use any package manager (yet), all you need to do is clone this repo to use it.
+Since Ecewo doesn't use neither a package manager nor CLI (yet), all you need to do is clone this repo and make some manual configurations to use it.
 Follow these steps to clone:

 ```
 git clone https://github.com/savashn/ecewo.git